 To the employee, there are additional particular advantages of mediation.
 You may be able to negotiate benefits that are outside the scope of what an employment tribunal could order.
 You will probably be interested not merely in compensation but in preserving your reputation, obtaining a good reference, possibly continuing your present employment, and of course, getting on with your life.

 Most importantly, however serious your dispute is, mediation will leave your relationship with your employer less acrimonious that it would be after a tribunal claim.
 It is possible that, even if you take new employment elsewhere, your paths will cross again.

 Most employment law mediations take place on the premises on the employer.
 That might not be possible if the company does not have a totally private space.
 The employee may also feel insecure on the company’s premises, preferring an entirely neutral location.
 Apart from that, considerations are: distance and travel time, travel cost and hire of rooms.
 Here are some useful suggestions.

 Please note that the mediator is not in a position to advise you in connection with a prospective claim.
 You may well need legal advice.
-Your best starting point is certainly www.acas.org.uk .
+Your best starting point may be www.acas.org.uk .

 This is an area where the Mediator has particular experience acquired over many years variously ,as a house owner, in construction, in office and residential development, in planning issues, in litigation over many different rights over land.
 Learn more information about how The Mediator deals with such issues.

 Every professional takes out insurance against the risk of negligence.
 It follows that when you make a claim, you are not dealing with the professional person but with his insurer.
 However, many exceptions arise for different reasons.
 Examples are: